authgear/authgear-server/docs/specs/saml.md

 - `mappings`: Required if `definitions` is not empty, else optional.
 When provided, it MUST be a list of objects, in one of the following types:

   1. A simple mapping object.
-It maps a value from a user profile attribute to a saml attribute.
+It maps a value from a user profile attribute to a SAML attribute.
 The object contains the following fields:

   - `from_user_profile_attribute`: Required.
 A JSON pointer to a field of the user profile.
 A value will be read using the JSON pointer from the user profile.
-And write to the saml attribute with `Name` specified by `to_saml_attribute`.
+And write to the SAML attribute with `Name` specified by `to_saml_attribute`.
   - `to_saml_attribute`: Required.
-The `Name` of the saml attribute to write the value.
+The `Name` of the SAML attribute to write the value.

   2. A hook.
-It runs a hook to computes the resulting saml attributes.
+It runs a hook to computes the resulting SAML attributes.
 See the below section [Use a hook to compute SAML attributes](#use-a-hook-to-compute-saml-attributes) for more details about the hook.
 The object contains the following fields:

   - `hook`: Required.
 The url of the hook to execute.
 It could be either a webhook url, or a deno hook.
 See [hook](./hook.md) for details.